Japmank/Japmank.github.io/my_experience/post1.md

 then we entered CODE GNE.
 We attended the doubt session.
 It was really helpful.

+***DAY 7***
+ Day 7 was also very good.
+First we went to stadium .
+We attended the lecture.
+After the break we went to english class.
+That was also tooo good.
+Then we attended CODE GNE workshop by one group.
 ***HIGHLIGHTS OF GNE***

 - GNE is very old institutions with a Rich history